ACM40960/project-Malhotra-G/README.md

 Analysing the LaLiga teams in terms of their passing, attacking and defending plays using the 2019-2020 Season as our reference.

-Focusing on the top teams - Barecelona and Real Madrid.
+Focusing on play pattern of top teams - Barecelona and Real Madrid, Player Ranking based on multi-criteria-decision-making method.

+Generating Report for all the matches of Barcelona and saving it in a pdf file.

 ## Software
-Jupyter Notebooks - Anaconda
+Jupyter Notebook - Anaconda

 ## Result